janishutz/website/README.md

 This is the source code for my personal website.
 Check it out [here](https://janishutz.com) .

 As any custom website is, this one is also written entirely in HTML, CSS and JavaScript and only uses the jQuery library as an external library

+# Moved
+This repo has been moved to https://git.janishutz.com/janishutz-website/website